kkbughunter/Fundamentals-and-Practice-of-Software-Development/PROJECT -- Exam Time Tabling in a University/Project Version-1/README.md

 -----
 -----

-## Version 1 not include bellow :
+## Version 1 Not include bellow :
 - Date
 - Arrears<br>
-This may fis in Nest version-2.
+This may fix in Nest version-2.
 -----